Quadtree/LD50/ideas.md

 - Scan: Fly through the middle of gas planets to get something.
 Do it as many times as you can!

 # TODO
+- Accelerate time if you're out of fuel

+# Done
 - Various levels of atmospheric thickness
-- Add in something were if you exit the system you die

-# Done
 - Display of tapped-out planets on minimap
 - Fix planet surface issue